eslint/rfcs/designs/2019-config-simplification/README.md

 ];
 ```

 In this example, the first config in the array defines a global variable of `Foo`.
 That global variable is merged into the other two configs in the array automatically because there is no `files` or `ignores` specifying when it should be used.
+The first config matches zero files on its own and would be invalid if it was the only config in the config array.

 Each item in a config array can be a config array.
 For example, this is a valid config array: